Projects per year

 Keywords: student mental health, student wellbeing, support interventions, MH and depression/anxiety in student populations

-Jacks is part of several Bristol research groups: The Centre for Academic Mental Health, Bristol’s Suicide and Self Harm research group, and the Behavioural Genetics research group.
+Jacks is part of several Bristol research groups: The Elizabeth Blackwell Mental Health in Young People Research Initiative, Centre for Academic Mental Health, Bristol’s Suicide and Self Harm Research group, and the Behavioural Genetics Research group.